 An increasingly complex operating and regulatory environment

 Financial institutions are expected to act as gatekeepers to help prevent financial economic crime (FEC) and preserve the integrity of the financial system.
-The way FMO safeguards its customer integrity is regulated by the European Commission (EC) and supervised by De Nederlandsche Bank (DNB, the Dutch central bank).
+We safeguard customer integrity in line with European regulations and under the supervision of De Nederlandsche Bank (DNB, the Dutch central bank).
 We closely monitor high-risk countries, as defined by the EC and the Financial Action Task Force, to ensure customers in these countries undergo adequate due diligence.
-In 2021, following an extensive Know Your Customer (KYC) file remediation effort, external validation confirmed that FMO demonstrated compliance with the Dutch Anti-Money Laundering and Anti-Terrorist Financing Act (Wwft) and Sanctions Law.
-The validation identified several recommendations that FMO will follow up on in 2022.
+Further information is provided in the chapter ‘Our investment process’ and the ‘Risk management' section in the 'Consolidated Financial Statements'.

 The translation of the Basel IV agreement into European law (CRR-3) will increase the capital requirements for FMO as of 2025.
-The draft text published in October 2021 proposed a higher risk weight for equity investments, although the increase was less than expected, decreasing the effectiveness of the regulation.
-In addition to a higher risk weight for equity investments, FMO will be required to apply a higher capital charge for some types of credit risk exposures, and for market risk and operational risk.
+The draft text published in October 2021 proposed a higher risk weight for equity investments, although the increase was less than expected.
+In addition to a higher risk weight for equity investments, we will be required to apply a higher capital charge for some types of credit risk exposures, and for market risk and operational risk.
 Further information is provided in the ‘Risk management’ section in the 'Consolidated Financial Statements'.

 Climate related risks